 - 2007 – Microsoft Imagine Cup 2007 Web Development finalist

-Speech capabilities: Portuguese (native), English (excelent), French (moderate), Spanish (moderate), Finnish (beginner).
+Speech capabilities: Portuguese (native), English (bi-lingual proficiency), French (moderate), Spanish (moderate), Italian (moderate), Finnish (beginner).

 I’m a tropical fish aquarium hobbyist, mountain trekker and world explorer!
 I play Floorball on Mondays with our department group.
 I also enjoy listening to music (I’m open to listen to different melodies!) and reading sci-fi novels.